 There are many ways you can use leftover cooking oil besides those mentioned.
 Here are some of the ways:

-- Add it to your compost heap.
+- Add it to your compost pile.
 Cooking oil is a delicacy for earthworms.
 So, if you have a compost heap, add a little of the oil.
 Too much will kill the earthworms.
 The compost produced can be used for a multitude of uses.

 - Make bird food and a bird feeder.
 To survive in the cold, birds need additional calories from food.
 To make bird feeders, stuff solid fat into old stockings then hang them outside.
 Your feathered friends will appreciate it!